estudiosma/AccelHelp/README.md

 If you use this code, hardware, or documentation as part of your personal or academic project, **please reference:**

-Molina-Vidal, D.A., Estudios MA (2025).
+Estudios MA, Molina-Vidal, D.A (2025).
 AccelHelp.
 Available online: https://github.com/estudiosma/AccelHelp

 ## ✍️ Author

 **Estudios MA – Electronic and Biomedical Engineering**
 Eng.
 Danilo Molina, M.Sc
-📧 estudiosma01@gmail.com
 🌐 [https://linkfly.to/EstudiosMA](https://linkfly.to/EstudiosMA)